SapienzaNLP/spring/README.md

 The previously shown commands assume the use of the DFS-based linearization.
 To use BFS or PENMAN decomment the relevant lines in `configs/config.yaml` (for training).
 As for the evaluation scripts, substitute the `--penman-linearization --use-pointer-tokens` line with `--use-pointer-tokens` for BFS or with `--penman-linearization` for PENMAN.

 ## License
-This project is released under the CC-BY-NC 4.0 license (see `LICENSE`).
+This project is released under the CC-BY-NC-SA 4.0 license (see `LICENSE`).
 If you use SPRING, please put a link to this repo.

 ## Acknowledgements
 The authors gratefully acknowledge the support of the [ERC Consolidator Grant MOUSSE](http://mousse-project.org) No. 726487 and the [ELEXIS project](https://elex.is/) No. 731015 under the European Union’s Horizon 2020 research and innovation programme.